alchemyplatform/aa-sdk/site/smart-accounts/custom/contributing.md

 ## 3. Submit a Pull Request

 You can open a PR to merge the branch with your smart account implementation from your forked repo into the `main` branch of the `aa-sdk` repo.
-We'll make sure to review it promptly, provider feedback, and merge the PR when ready so that developers can use your smart account!
+We'll make sure to review it promptly, provide feedback, and merge the PR when ready so that developers can use your smart account!